the-scouts/por/sphinx_source/chapter-4.rst

    * District Scout Active Support Units are supported and coordinated; and
    * District Scout Active Support Managers are provided with line management either directly by the District Commissioner or from a Deputy District Commissioner or other nominee.

 e.
-Subject in all cases to a satisfactory Personal Enquiry (see Rule 4.28), membership of the District Scout Active Support Unit is open to any person over the age of 18 years, including:
+Subject in all cases to a satisfactory Personal Enquiry (see :rule:`4.28`), membership of the District Scout Active Support Unit is open to any person over the age of 18 years, including:

    * those holding appointments, who will be expected to give priority to the duties of their appointments;
    * Scout Network members, who will be expected to give priority to their Scout Network.